dsteyn44/kingsofasgard-ms1/README.md

 I took inspiration from W3Schools to make the restaurant's menu a dropdown for better UX on smaller devices.

-6.2.
-Media
+### Media
-The pictures used in this site were obtained from Pixabay and Freepik.
+- Images used in this site were obtained from Pixabay and Freepik.

-6.1.
-Acknowledgments
+### Acknowledgments
-Precious Ijege for the mentor guidance and support.
+- Precious Ijege for the mentor guidance and support.

-The Code Institute tutor team, and specially Scott, for their help and patience.
+- The Code Institute tutor team, and specially Jo, for their help and patience.

-Emmet, Lucia, Marina for their feedback, their help with the testing on their personal devices, the spelling check in both English and Italian and also for their emotional support.
+- Everyone on Slack especially the mini_feb_group for their support.